As17-01/OSDA_BHW/README.md

 * `experiments_water.ipynb` - model performance on a dataset with safe water detection.
 * `experiments_weather.ipynb` - model performance on a dataset with weather predictions.

+To deal with numeric values I used binarization of features.
 Neural FCA does not show good results on the following datasets.

+Accuracy metric values are available either inside `*.ipynb` files, or as `*.csv` files in `/checkpoints`